Everything about every human-designed space comes down to human decisions. Who makes them?

 Streets are the connective tissue of human society.
 The spaces and places we inhabit are indelibly shaped by the sinews that join them to one another.
 Let’s build streets that prioritize human coexistence first, above sheer transit efficiency alone.

+In this conversation in the Curious Public at Central Library series, Kate Graham (@KateMarieGraham) discusses her dissertation, Leading Canada’s Cities: A Study of Urban Mayors.
 Kate is a PhD student in the Political Science Department at Western University.
-Learn more about her research at ‘Mayors Project,’ where she is exploring the role of the mayor in ten Canadian cities — the largest in each province — to understand the how the position varies and what this means for our cities and our country.
+Learn more about her research at ‘Mayors Project,’ where she is exploring the role of the mayor in …

 The entropy of bricks and mortar has no respect for one fiscal policy over another.